 The video screen can be adjusted with the touch of a finger.

-Another nice feature of this aircraft is the external camera, something US carriers have failed to adopt.
+Another nice feature of this aircraft are the external cameras, something US carriers have failed to adopt.

 As an American Executive Platinum/Oneworld Emerald I always have great service on Cathay Pacific.
 Before takeoff, the head flight attendant always finds me on the aircraft, even in coach, and asks if there is anything I need.
 On this flight the head flight attendant for the economy section did this as well.
 In flight, they both came back a second time to see if everything was fine.